You may have heard the term ransomware before in news but have you ever wandered what it really means?

 How can Loss Assessors Help

-First of all Loss Assessors can often seek and investigate professional cyber security experts who would analyse the extent of the damage.
+After a ransomware attack, the very first thing you need to do is engage a Loss Assessor.
+Loss Assessors can often seek and investigate professional cyber security experts who would analyse the extent of the damage.
 Consequently a report would be create explaining the events which occurred and the damage which followed.
 Alongside a proposal for recovery and ways to patch any vulnerabilities can also be included.

 Loss Assessors can use financial forecasting of the business to determine how your business would be performing had the claim had not occurred.
 It can be a challenging process however, this can help your business get back up and running and return you to pre-loss growth track.